tarwn/lessthandot-hugo/blogs/content/posts/2016-04-08-asp-net-ensure-your-actions-arent-missing-authorization-with-unit-tests.md

     }
 }
 ```
-  * 1: Once again get all of the IController implementations in the assembly for HomeController, but this time wrap them in ReflectedControllerDescriptor&#8217;s
+  * 1: Once again get all of the IController implementations in the assembly for HomeController, but this time wrap them in ReflectedControllerDescriptor's
-  * 2: Use the ReflectedController&#8217;s built in &#8220;GetCanonicalActions&#8221; method to get a collection of ActionDescriptors
+  * 2: Use the ReflectedController's built in “GetCanonicalActions” method to get a collection of ActionDescriptors
-  * 3: Get the attributes from the Action and it&#8217;s Controller and run them through the IsMVCAttributeAuth test
+  * 3: Get the attributes from the Action and it's Controller and run them through the IsMVCAttributeAuth test
-  * 4: Once again, output a test failure message for Actions that didn&#8217;t pass the test
+  * 4: Once again, output a test failure message for Actions that didn't pass the test

 This version is a lot more concise and has the additional advantage that it is using the same black magic internally to find Actions that MVC is, as opposed to use putting together a Flag enum for the fetMethods reflection call.